mrocklin/thesis/language.md

 \label{sec:matrix-language}

+*I probably need help to understand both the ideal style and extent that a section like this should have*

 In SymPy Matrix Expressions we express linear algebra theory in isolation, from any specific attmept of automated algorithm search.  `sympy.matrices.expressions` is a module within the open source computer algebra system SymPy, based in the Python language.

 Operations/sorts in SymPy are implemented as Python classes.
 A term is an instantiation of such a class with a set of children stored as instance variables.
 Matrix Expressions implements the following core types